muraschal/myae/README.md

-# myAE - AI Memory System
+# myÆ - AI Memory System

-myAE is a personalized AI Memory System for daily insights and automation, built with Next.js and OpenAI GPT.
+myÆ is a personalized AI Memory System for daily insights and automation, built with Next.js and OpenAI GPT.

 ## 📌 Project Overview

-myAE is an AI-powered memory system that uses OpenAI GPT to deliver personalized daily messages and intelligent responses.
+myÆ is an AI-powered memory system that uses OpenAI GPT to deliver personalized daily messages and intelligent responses.
 The architecture is serverless-first, optimized for Vercel, and designed for scalability.

 ## 🚀 Tech Stack